webplatform/docs/tutorials/typography/fontface/index.md

 |Name=Dave Gash
 |Published=14 May 2014
 }}
-{{Summary_Section|An introduction to the JavaScript FontFace object and font loading.
+{{Summary_Section|An introduction to the JavaScript FontFace object and font loading.}}

-}}
 {{Tutorial
-|Content====Introduction===
+|Content===Introduction==

 The CSS ''@font-face'' property is a powerful and flexible feature that allows you to use custom fonts in your web pages.
-(If you aren't familiar with @font-face, please read Paul Irish's excellent [[wiki/tutorials/typography/font-face|@font-face tutorial]] first and then come back.
+(If you aren't familiar with @font-face, please read Paul Irish's excellent [[tutorials/typography/font-face|@font-face tutorial]] first and then come back.
 It's okay, we'll wait.)

 But while @font-face works fine for pre-coded pages, many of us would also like to use custom fonts on the fly via scripting.
 This has historically been difficult to accomplish, but has now become much more straightforward with the introduction of the Javascript '''FontFace''' object.